 Kion Flex is the last recovery supplement you’ll ever need.
 Period.
-I now have a few bottles in my pantry at my beck and call whenever I need it and cannot believe the difference it makes for me (especially in terms of being able to hop out of bed the morning after a hard workout feeling fresh as a daisy, and managing the inflammation and joint soreness I inevitably build up every week from training).
+I now have a few bottles in my pantry at my beck and call whenever I need it and cannot believe the difference it makes for me (especially in terms of being able to hop out of bed the morning after a hard workout feeling fresh as a daisy and managing the inflammation and joint soreness I inevitably build up every week from training).

 I personally pop three pills at night before I go to bed, on an empty stomach.
 That's it.
 That simple.
-You don't need any more than that, and you're going to be blown away at how you feel the next day.
-If you want to really take things to the next level, take fish oil sometime in the morning with breakfast, then Kion Aminos pre-workout, then Kion Flex later on in the day, and you have the most potent one-two combo that I have ever discovered for blasting both performance and recovery through the roof.
+You don't need any more than that, and you're going to be blown away by how you feel the next day.
+If you want to really take things to the next level, take fish oil sometime in the morning with breakfast, then Kion Aminos pre-workout, then Kion Flex later on in the day, and you have the most potent combo that I have ever discovered for blasting both performance and recovery through the roof.
 And if by some chance it doesn't work as well for you as it does for me, Kion offers a 30-day money-back guarantee on all products, so you have nothing to lose.

 Anyways, you can click here to grab your first bottle of Kion Flex today (or click here to grab it conveniently bundled with my favorite fish oil and Kion Aminos), and your joints will thank you again and again, for many years to come.
 I guarantee this stuff is going to fly off the shelves, so grab it while the grabbin's good.